renan-alm/gh-secrets-migrator/README.md

 ## Limitations

-- Requires repo-level secrets (cannot migrate organization-level secrets)
 - Both source and target PATs must have appropriate scopes
 - Workflow runs on source repository (not target)
 - Cannot migrate action secrets from Dependabot or Codespaces scopes
 - Source and target repositories must be accessible to their respective PATs
-- Environment-specific secrets are not yet migrated (repository-level only)
+- For org-to-org migration: only organization-level secrets are migrated (repo and environment secrets are excluded)

 ## Troubleshooting